 Good sources: Oysters, shrimp (prawns), beef, lamb, liver, shellfish, red meat, pumpkin, and cashew nuts.

 Try this brand: Wellena

-This important mineral not only helps to preserve progesterone levels through keeping you calmer, it also assists the breakdown of the antagonistic estrogen metabolites, reducing estrogen dominance.
+This important mineral not only helps to preserve progesterone levels by keeping you calmer, but it also assists in the breakdown of the antagonistic estrogen metabolites, reducing estrogen dominance.